APPLYING FOR STATE LICENSING

-Before scheduling your exam appointment, you’ll need to apply with a state.
-Contact the state directly for an application and information regarding the application process.
+Before scheduling your exam appointment, you’ll need to apply with your state licensing entity.
+Contact your state entity directly for an application and information regarding the application process.

 - The state responds

-The state will confirm or deny your eligibility to take the exam.
+Your state licensing entity will confirm or deny your eligibility to take the exam.

 - Submit exam fee

-If the state approves you to take the licensing exam, it will send you instructions for paying the exam fee.
+If your state licensing entity approves you to take the licensing exam, it will send you instructions for paying your exam fee to ARRT.

-After ARRT processes your information, we’ll send you a Candidate Status Report, which has the information you’ll need to schedule your exam appointment with a Pearson VUE test center.
+Approximately 10 days after ARRT processes your exam payment, you can log in to your online account to view your Candidate Status Report.
+Your Candidate Status Report contains the information you’ll need to schedule your exam appointment with a Pearson VUE test center.